ashwanth1109/ashwanth-ar/src/articles/Slideshow-Carousel.md

 This is the crux (the jsx) of the component.
 I will explain the hooks as I go long.
 If you don't need the explanation, you can jump straight to the end of the article to read the full code.

+The component basically comprises of two slides that keep transitioning and a set of dots that represent the image that is being currently shown.
+Images are loaded and cycled with just these two slides which makes this a very resource efficient way to build this component.

 ```jsx
 const SlideshowCarousel = () => {
   return (